The Defenestration of Derb

 The column was noticed originally, I think, by pop-cult commentatrix Drew Grant of the New York Observer.
 (If any readers know of earlier sightings, I'll correct this.)
 Soon the leftist corner of the internet commentariat was a-buzz with outrage at my column.

 By Saturday, April 7 the buzz had attracted attention beyond the leftist blogosphere and I was undergoing the 21st-century equivalent of being denounced from pulpits.
 Around ten o'clock that morning I got an angry email from Rich Lowry, the editor of National Review.
-A couple of email exchange with Rich followed through the day.
+A couple of email exchanges with Rich followed through the day.
 At 6:30 that evening he notified me, also by email, that National Review was terminating its relationship with me.
 He posted a note on The Corner (the all-purpose blog for National Review Online) telling the readership of the break.

 These events created a minor storm in the corner of the internet concerned with political and social commentary.
 As a result, I received a huge number of emails.
 I have established this ad hoc page to answer some of the most frequently-asked questions (FAQs), and to make any other points I think worth making.